 Stroke Exercises for Shoulders and Upper Extremity

-For this stroke recovery exercise, start by sitting on the edge of a bed or sofa.
-Gently prop yourself up on your affected arm about one foot away from your body, using your unaffected hand to stabilize the affected elbow.
+For this passive exercise, start by sitting on the edge of a bed or sofa.
+Gently prop yourself up on your affected arm about one foot away from your body, using your unaffected hand to stabilize the elbow.

 Then gently lean into it.
-This is called weight bearing.
-You should feel a mild stretch on your affected side.
+This is called weight bearing; the pressure you place through your arm helps promote joint and bone health, while facilitating more muscle recruitment for stability.
+You should feel a mild stretch or pressure on your affected side.
 If it feels good, hold the stretch for 10 seconds, and then return to center.
-Repeat on the other side for a total of 3 sets.
+Repeat for a total of 3 sets.

 Always remain in a pain-free range for all exercises.